 I must say the exclusion of a tortoise pickguard, and real bone nut/saddle bugs me.
 But that’s nitpicking really.

 If there’s one appointment every acoustic must have, it has to be the contoured armrest on the top edge of the body.

 This simple addition by itself makes the Taylor Academy 12 one of the most comfortable guitars you’ll ever play, hands down!

 If you’ve only played cheap guitars so far, you’ll find that the action is very low, so low that it might cause some buzzing if you really dig in.
 But for any experienced player, this is as low and comfortable as you want the action to be.

 It’s a Grand Concert body, which has a little more brightness than a dreadnought, but a tad less bass than the latter due to its smaller size.

 The spruce and Sapele combo produces balanced tones with a lithe and merry timbre.
 One aspect that this Taylor clearly blows other similarly-priced acoustic is the sustain.

 If you want your guitar to sustain for days, this is the one!
-Only bested by something like a sustainiac pickup.
+It’s only bested by something like a sustainiac pickup.
 Well, you get the point 😉

-Taylor has always been known for that top-tier electronics.
-The Academy 12e follows suit, with Taylor’s Expression System 2 piezo pickup and preamp, and an onboard tuner.
+Taylor has always been known for its top-tier electronics.
+The Academy 12e follows suit, with Taylor’s Expression System 2 piezo pickup, preamp, and an onboard tuner.
 You don’t get the 3-band EQ, however, and Taylor provides a single tone for sound shaping instead.

 Taylor promotes this as a learner guitar, but in my opinion, the Academy 12e is a solid all-round intermediate guitar.